microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### `checkout` your repository

-All the `repository` sources are automatically synced and made available for all the jobs in the pipeline.
+Repos from the `repository` resources defined are automatically synced and made available for all the jobs in the pipeline.
 However, in any of the jobs, you can choose to override and sync only specific repository using `checkout` shortcut.

 ```yaml
 - checkout: string  # identifier for your repository; for primary repository use the keyword self.